core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-IANA is requested to register the following Content-Format to the "CoAP Content-Formats" subregistry, within the "Constrained RESTful Environments (CoRE) Parameters" registry, from the IETF Review space (specifically, 256..999):
+IANA is requested to register the following Content-Format to the "CoAP Content-Formats" subregistry, within the "Constrained RESTful Environments (CoRE) Parameters" registry, from the Expert Review space (0..255):

    | Media Type                 | Encoding | ID   | Reference |
    | application/multipart-core | ---      | TBD1 | RFCthis   |